smcl/thumbooo/README.md

 # thumbooo
-Demonstration of Nashorn/Java using nasven - REST service to create thumbnails (rhymes with "dumbo")
+Rhymes with "dumbo".
+Demonstration of Nashorn/Java using nasven - web service to create thumbnails.

 ## Running